LETA / LEPA Policies

 In line with ASIC (Australian Securities and investments Commission) ACNC (Australian Charities and Not-for-Profits Commission) and our Insurers requirements, the Life Eternal Trust Australia / Life Eternal Properties Australia Pty Ltd Trustee-Directors are required by legislation to create, administer, and ensure compliance by all Sahaja Yogis to a series of policies.

 The Trustee-Directors are personally liable and responsible for the actions of Sahaja Yogis visiting or staying at our properties or conducting any activities on our properties or in public situations, including on line.
-The Trustee-Directors are also responsible for all financial aspects and records, the administration of our properties and the activities of delegated Councillors and all Sahaja Yoga volunteers.
+The Trustee-Directors are also responsible for all financial aspects and records, the administration of our properties and the activities of Councillors and all Sahaja Yoga volunteers.

-As contained in the Trust Deed provided and signed by HH Shri Mataji, the Trustee-Directors as the peak administration body for Sahaja Yoga Meditation Australia are also responsible to ensure the essential aspects of Sahaja Yoga remain intact as given and do not become changed or adulterated.
+As contained in the Trust Deed provided and signed by HH Shri Mataji, the Trustee-Directors as the administration body for Sahaja Yoga Meditation Australia are also responsible to ensure the essential aspects of Sahaja Yoga remain intact as given and do not become changed or adulterated.
 Australian Sahaja Yogis are encouraged to familiarise themselves with the following Policies and Guidelines.

 Working with Children & Child Safety policy